Comic

 Sewing at the Montjuïc shacks

-While preparing a more extensive project on the historical problem of access to housing in Barcelona, which will be released early next year, Anna-Lina Mattar and Marta Sabaté gave shape to one of the real stories they discovered during their research on the shantytowns of the sixties, that of a mother who lives on the mountainside surrounded by misery and does not dare to ask for work as a seamstress.
-“It’s a kind of spin-off of the other comic, a small anecdote that we found fun, tender, and beautiful, perfect for adapting it to the short format of the Premi ARA,” explains Sabaté.
-The anecdote was told to them by Miquel Cartisano, who shares memories and facts about Barcelona on the blog Tot Barcelona.
-“Miquel lived in the shantytowns and has many stories to tell,” points out Mattar, who with her fragile and delicate line defends the power of small stories to talk about collective and universal memory.
-“Deep down, all my stories work like this,” adds the author of L’anell de la serp (2024), winner of the València graphic novel prize, who in 2024 already published the short comic Vinyetari 4 the short comic Ulla.
+While preparing a more extensive project on the historical problem of access to housing in Barcelona, which will be released early next year, Anna-Lina Mattar and Marta Sabaté shaped one of the real stories they discovered during their research on shantytowns in the sixties, that of a mother living on the mountainside surrounded by misery who does not dare to ask for work as a seamstress.
+“It’s a kind of spin-off of the other comic, a small anecdote that we found fun, tender, and beautiful, perfect for adapting to the short format of the Premi ARA,” explains Sabaté.
+Miquel Cartisano, who shares memories and facts about Barcelona on the blog Tot Barcelona.” told them the anecdote.
+“Miquel lived in the shantytowns and has many stories to tell,” points out Mattar, who with her fragile and delicate stroke defends the power of small stories to speak of collective and universal memory.
+“Deep down, all my stories work like this,” adds the author of L’anell de la serp (2024), winner of the València graphic novel award, who in 2024 already published the short comic Vinyetari 4 in Ulla.

 Page from 'Can Valero', by Anna-Lina Mattar and Marta Sabaté.